Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 Where to even start with this gem of a game?
 It’s easy to mistake it for an AAA game developed by a big studio with deep pockets.
 Everything from cinematography, animation, to the story is on point.
-As hard as it is to believe, only twenty people were at it for three years.
+As hard as it is to believe, for three years, there were only twenty people working on the project.
 They had to be innovative to make this game under $10 million.
 Most of the big publishers spend more than this measly sum on advertising alone.
 Considering all the limitations, Ninja Theory’s achievement is nothing short of remarkable.

 Hellblade is an underrated game, perhaps because it’s more character-driven and less action-oriented than other games of this genre.
 You won’t get many opportunities to swing your sword, but it’s super-satisfying whenever you engage in slow but gratifying combat.

-Although it only lasts for around 6-8 hours, the entertainment value easily surmounts most of the AAA games that boast hundreds of hours of gameplay.
+Although it only lasts for around six to eight hours, the entertainment value easily surmounts most of the AAA games that boast hundreds of hours of gameplay.
 It’s an enthralling experience that never lets up, once it gets going.

 6. Resident Evil 4

 Since it’s a third-person horror game where you shoot the limbs off monsters, this suggestion might surprise some people.
-Once you boot it up, you’ll see that there are more similarities than meets the eye.
+Once you boot it up, you’ll see that there are more similarities than you'd think.
 Did you love the vibe and ambiance of Bloodborne?
 Did it terrify you to the core?
 If the answer is yes, Resident Evil 4 will not disappoint you.

 It’s a game filled with a lot of adrenaline-fueled moments, some of which make you shudder in fear.
 Get ready to spend tons of hours running from and shooting ugly creatures.